wyleyr/org-citeproc/README.markdown

 # citeproc

-citeproc is a standalone program that uses Andrea Rossato's [citeproc-hs] to generate citations and a bibliography, given a database of bibliographic references and a [CSL] stylesheet.
-The idea is to make it possible for non-Haskell programs to use this excellent tool.
+citeproc is a standalone program that uses [pandoc-citeproc] to generate citations and a bibliography, given a database of bibliographic references and a [CSL] stylesheet.
+The idea is to make it possible for Emacs' [Org mode] exporters to use this excellent tool.

 This version is a fork of John MacFarlane's [citeproc] program.
 The major changes are: